 Thanks to the feedback we have received from everyone on the earlier editions of Handwriting For Heroes, we are pleased to announce the 3rd Edition.
-This edition will be available on May 15th directly from the publisher as well as Amazon.com and other fine bookstores.
+This edition are available now directly from the publisher.
+Amazon.com will have the 3rd Edition as soon as the 2nd Edition (Revised) stock sells out, approximately August 1, 2015.
 Bookstores can order direct from the publisher or from New Leaf Distributing.
 H4H remains the only program specifically directed towards adult re-learners.

 Highlights of the 3rd Edition include

 Exercises structured for either cursive or print (manuscript) re-learning.

 Positive psychology exercises to promote optimism and

 As always, we invite Certified Hand Therapists to request a complimentary evaluation copy to learn whether Handwriting For Heroes is right for your clients.
 Write to victor@LHPress.com and be sure to include your complete mailing address.

 New: Positive Psychology Exercises in H4H 3rd Edition